nchristiny/nchristiny.github.io/history/part2.md

 ## Realizing potential
 Initially I had learned from the information I could glean lurking from the periphery of the tech and FOSS community.
 Later on I became a more actively engaged; my hope is to ultimately be able to contribute back to the community which has fostered my own learning.

 Back in the day I visited Slashdot regularly; currently I stay abreast of web development and coding news mainly via Hacker News, Ars Technica and Medium posts, just to name a few.
 I subscribe to weekly mailing lists of my favorite languages, JavaScript, Ruby, Python, and lately React.
-On Twitter I follow industry leaders and so-called "thought leaders", people working in the field who tend to be communicative about their work.
+On Twitter I follow industry leaders and so-called "thought leaders", people working in the field who tend to be communicative about their work. _Ed. note: I find this very quaint looking back on this from 2025._

 I became an Agile methodology true believer and signed the Agile Manifesto[^fn-2] on [October 5 2015](http://agilemanifesto.org/display/000000361.html "Spot the looney!").